-Hospital bed axe plan referred to panel
+Hospital bed-axe plan referred to panel

 Plans to close in-patient beds at a North East hospital have been referred to an independent panel by Health Secretary Jeremy Hunt.

-It come after Northumberland Clinical Commissioning Group (CCG) last year voted to axe the facility.
+It comes after Northumberland Clinical Commissioning Group (CCG) voted last year to axe Rothbury Community Hospital.

-Campaigners have warned closure would mean patients and families facing journeys of up to 60 miles (95km) to other hospitals.
+Campaigners have warned closure would mean patients face journeys of up to 60 miles (95km) to other hospitals.

 The county council referred the matter to Mr Hunt in October.

-A non-departmental public body, the Independent Reconfiguration Panel provides expert advice on NHS service change.
+Now he has referred the plan to the Independent Reconfiguration Panel, a non-governmental public body that provides expert advice on NHS service change.

-It has been asked to respond to the Health Secretary with its initial assessment by 7 June.
+It has been asked to respond with its initial assessment by 7 June.

 Rothbury county councillor Steven Bridgett welcomed the development and said he hoped the panel would "recognise the importance of the 12 beds and how crucial they are to our communities".